 Bob Petersen’s work, a response to our natural surroundings, borrows from nature’s design, shapes and forms.
-Each subject inspires the decision to focus on details or to less recognition and abstraction.
+Each subject inspires the decision to play with the balance of recognition and abstraction.
 But all his work has a single intention to uncover a dimension, a mood, a spirit, a frame of mind.
-Bob’s process is technical and human.
-Digital equipment has taken the place of his origins with film, but he continues to bring his hand into the process.
-When a particular work has the need, usage of various papers, fabrics, self-made framing and applied finishes are used to enhance the end.
+Digital has taken the place of his origins with film, but he continues to bring his hand into the process.
+When a particular work has the need, usage of various papers, fabrics, framing and applied finishes are used to enhance the final work.

 “Nature has a way of managing countless shapes and forms in a controlled fashion.
 My approach is a reduction of nature: to forms, moods and energy.”